 If your dog’s paws have noticeable hairs growing on them, You may want to consult a vet and make sure it is not Hyperkeratosis is a skin condition that makes your dog’s paw pads thick and crusty.
 It’s often referred to as “hairy dog feet” because it causes your dog’s paws to look like they are growing a small layer of hair.

 The most common canine endocrine issues that can affect a dog’s paws are Cushing’s disease and hypothyroidism.
 One of the most common causes of canine endocrine is a hormonal imbalance.
-If your vet suspects that your dog’s chronic paw pad lesions or infections stem from endocrine issues she will run a panel of tests.
+Although, If your vet suspects that your dog’s chronic paw pad lesions or infections stem from endocrine issues she will run a panel of tests.

 Hypothyroidism can be managed with life-long thyroid hormone supplementation.
 Make sure you rule this out as well.
 Hypothyroidism is low levels of thyroid hormone.